LiveOrDevTrying/WebsocketsSimple/README.md

 ```

 ---
-### **IWebsocketServerAuth<T>**
+### **`IWebsocketServerAuth<T>`**
-The second Websocket Server available includes authentication for identifying your connections / users.
+The second Websocket Server includes authentication for identifying your connections / users.
 We will create an instance of **`IWebsocketServerAuth<T>`** with the included implementation **`WebsocketServerAuth<T>`**.
 This object includes a generic, T, which represents the datatype of your user unique Id.
 For example, T could be an int, a string, a long, or a guid - this depends on the datatype of the unique Id you have set for your user.
 This generic allows the **`IWebsocketServerAuth<T>`** implementation to allow authentication and identification of users within many different user systems.
-The included implementation includes the following constructors:
+The included implementation includes the following constructors (for SSL or non-SSL servers):

 * `WebsocketServerAuth<T>(IParamsWSServerAuth parameters, IUserService<T> userService, WebsocketHandlerAuth handler = null, WSConnectionManagerAuth<T> connectionManager = null)`